 (Disclosure: Some of the links below may be affiliate links)

 The stock market is the best place to invest your money.
 But it is also a fascinating place with a long history.
 There are so many great facts surrounding the stock market.
-It is really interesting.
+It is fascinating.

 There are tons of fascinating facts about the stock market.
 Today, I want to share 13 of these facts.
 Some of them will probably surprise you a lot!
 At least, they did surprise me when I learned about it!